-One of the main reasons why Jones’ annual returns started to decline in the last decade is because central banks cut interest rates closer to zero.
+One of the main reasons Jones’ annual returns started to decline in the last decade is that central banks cut interest rates closer to zero.
 At the same time, the increasing competition forced him to consider a more conservative approach.

 Interestingly, Jones became very serious about his mental stops.
 If the price touches that level, he exits the position no matter what.
 He also uses time stops.

-While his investment company doesn’t perform as well as before the 2000s, Jones has a net worth of $5.3 billion as of April 2020, which is the highest figure so far.
+While his investment company doesn’t perform and before the 2000s, Jones has a net worth of $5.3 billion as of April 2020, which is the highest figure so far.
 This makes him the 320th richest person in the world today.